Journey of Love and Miracles

 On 7 February 1968 my Aboriginal mother, Laurel gave birth to me at the Crown Street Women’s Hospital, in Paddington, Sydney, putting my conception somewhere in the vicinity of June 1967 give or take 2 to 4 or so weeks.
 From my birth to seven weeks of age there is a large missing gap in time.
 I’ve no idea where Laurel took me once leaving the hospital.
 The story picks up again in mid-March/April 1968, evidenced by the police affidavit and the court documents in my Department of Community Services (DoCS) file.
 Here’s that story in short…

 …Laurel landed in Tamworth March of ‘68 with Baby M, and an unknown man.
-An argument ensured between Laurel and man, man takes Baby M, Laurel ran screaming into the police station accusing him of kidnapping, as she continued to scream frantically at the police.
-Man wheels Baby M into police station in pram, police note that Baby M is wearing dirty clothes, has not have been bathed in some time and looks to be hungry.
-Police attempt to mediate the argument, Laurel continues to scream hysterically at both man and police.
-Police decide no resolution to be gained, act protectively of Baby M, ask Laurel and man how long they will be in Tamworth and where they are staying, man states they have accommodation arranged by the local catholic priest.
-Police remove Baby M from Laurel and man’s custody and tell both to come back in the morning to sort the issues out; Baby M is taken home with Police Constable for the night and looked after by his wife.
-The next morning Laurel and man fail to front up, Police investigate whereabouts with local catholic priest who states that Laurel and man didn’t stay the initial night and haven’t been seen or heard from since.
+Im unclear of how, but Baby M is removed from Laurel's care and taken home with Police Constable for the night and looked after by his wife.
+The next morning Laurel and man fail to be located, Police investigate whereabouts with local catholic priest who states that Laurel and man didn’t stay the initial night and haven’t been seen or heard from since.
 Baby M placed into the care of the Tamworth Hospitals maternity ward to be looked after by nurses until the Circuit Magistrate arrives in town.
-7th April 1968, no parents show up for court, Seven week old Baby M has been abandoned and is officially charged with neglect.
+7th April 1968, documents state, no parents show up for court, Seven week old Baby M has been abandoned and is officially charged with neglect.
 The words “State Ward” is stamped onto the court paperwork and baby M officially becomes a child in the care of the Minister, a Ward of the State of NSW.

 A Departmental social worker came from Sydney to fetch me and take me on the train back to Arncliffe Babies Home, otherwise known as Myee.
 I’ve researched this orphanage and seen black and white photos from the 1960s, Myee which was built in the mid 1800’s is a two story building with wide verandas on both levels, big rooms with high ceilings and French doors, cots and big buggy style prams lined up in rooms and along the walls of colonial style wide corridors.
 A Babies Home, in my mind presents something of a conflict.
 Babies are fresh beautiful new life, are little folks full of love and in need of love, vulnerable, dependent, full of potential and filled to the brim with spirit.
 Home in my mind as an adult is about security, comfort and warmth a place of love and living, not of course without its challenges, but ultimately a place of belonging.
 Myee was a holding residence for babies to either be relocated to a Children’s Home for older kids or to go to a foster home.
 Luckily for Baby M that waits was not long, 4 weeks to be exact.
 There are no documented records of my time at Myee, no names of nurses or doctors, just a couple of case notes by a social worker to document the fact that I was sent there after the Tamworth drama.